Tuesday, July 30Learn More

-The mission of Hunter Business School’s Radiologic Technology program is to provide a quality and comprehensive educational experience that graduates qualified professionals who have acquired the knowledge, skills, abilities, and behaviors necessary to function successfully as entry-level radiographers certified by The American Registry of Radiologic Technologists® (ARRT) in New York State and provide quality radiographic care in the health care community.
+The mission of Hunter Business School’s Radiologic Technology program is to provide a quality and comprehensive educational experience that program graduates qualified professionals who have acquired the knowledge, skills, abilities, and behaviors necessary to function successfully as entry-level radiographers certified by The American Registry of Radiologic Technologists® (ARRT) in New York State and provide quality radiographic care in the health care community.

 Job Titles for Graduates of the Radiologic Technology Diploma Program

-The following list includes, but is not limited to, many of the most common job titles for which this program prepares Radiologic Technology students and requires the use of the skills learned as a predominant component of the job.
+The following list includes, but is not limited to, many of the most common job titles for which this program prepares Radiologic Technology training program students and requires the use of the skills learned as a predominant component of the job.

 - Chief Technologist